 If running on a Linux/UNIX server, X11 will need to be forwarded when connecting to the server (so you can use the GUI), as below:

 - Select the Create a new Keystore option:

 - Select the Generate Key Pair button:

-- Select the RSA algorithm and a Key Size of 2048:
+- Select the RSA algorithm and your preferred Key Size - the standard is currently 2048:

 - Make sure the Signature Algorithm is

 "SHA256withRSA"and then edit the certificate details, as per the below example and select OK:

 The Common Name MUST match the server's URL, otherwise errors will be displayed in the browser.

 If you would like to use SHA256withRSA, please use the appropriate Signature Algorithm, and refer to: Security tools report the default SSL Ciphers are too weak